KAlSO42-12H2O/A-Dark-Room/README.md

 In control.cpp, if you want to enter operator `A1`, first enter 'A', then enter number '1'.

-The game will automatically produce 3 files.
+The game will automatically produce 3 files: `nano1` `nano2` `nano3`.
 DON'T TOUCH THEM.

+ADR.cpp: 50Hz

+control.cpp: 50Hz

 # Previous Versions